sekhar9454/Spider_ML_Task_01_OpenCV/README.md

 ## File 01 -> Webcam.py
-### I was fuguring out all the steps need to be done .
+### I was figuring out all the steps need to be done .
 ### I was experimenting with the mobile camera using IP WEBCAM
 ______________________________________________________________________
 ## File 02 -> Webcam_modular.py